DRAW: Heat

 DRAW: Heat reveals the diverse tangents that can be explored when given a thematic point of departure and demonstrates the richness of drawing as an infinitely powerful medium for social and political critique.

 Sarah Sze (American, b.
 1969).
 Night, 2003.
 Offset lithograph and screenprint.
-Courtesy of Tomas Vu.
+Private collection.

 Drawing has always been fundamental to artists, offering great freedom to work out ideas, experiment with techniques, and create striking works of art in a wide range of media.
 In DRAW: Heat, more than forty contemporary artists from across the United States, including the local Westchester and Hudson Valley region, explore the theme of “heat” in literal and metaphorical ways: the extreme heat caused by global warming, inequities of who is most affected by heatwaves, trends that make ideas “hot,” the passion behind an idea or argument, and even the perceived heat of our current political climate.
 Utilizing the ephemerality and urgency of drawing, these works engage these moments and their contingent complexities.